-FIT can be requested for symptomatic patients who do not meet the criteria for referral on the colorectal cancer 2WW pathway.
+FIT can be requested for symptomatic patients who do not meet the criteria for referral on the Lower GI cancer 2WW pathway.

-Several lower gastrointestinal symptoms can suggest colorectal cancer, including rectal bleeding, a change in bowel habits, weight loss, anaemia, abdominal pain, and blood in stools (faeces).
+Several lower gastrointestinal symptoms can suggest colorectal cancer, including rectal bleeding, a change in bowel habits, weight loss, anaemia, abdominal pain, blood in stools (faeces) and unexplained thrombocytosis.

 Where blood in stools is not visible (faecal occult blood) FIT tests can be used to detect its presence.

-Guidance about requesting the test (use the APPROVED FORM)
+Guidance about requesting the test (using the APPROVED FORM)